MicrosoftDocs/Viva/Viva/insights/Setup/partitions-in-wpa.md

 | You have a partition that contains more than 10,000 users. | You are editing the partition and changing the number of licences. | You can reduce but not increase the number of licenses. |

 >[!Note]
 >The preceding scenarios assume a limit of 10,000 licensed users.
-If you are working with a partition that starts with a higher number of licenses (because, for example, you contacted Viva Insights Support and requested a higher limit), these restrictions apply to the actual limit of the partition.
+If you are working with a partition that starts with a higher number of licenses (because, for example, you contacted Workplace Analytics Support and requested a higher limit), these restrictions apply to the actual limit of the partition.

 ## Partitions and organizational data